MandoxaElemental/Add-2-Numbers--Endpoint/README.md

 ### Add 2 Numbers - Endpoint_GitHub Repository Link:_
 [Weather Sprint GitHub Repository Link](https://github.com/MandoxaElemental/Add-2-Numbers--Endpoint.git)

-This has been Peer Reviewed By:
+This has been Peer Reviewed By: Santiago Jesus Montanez
-> Comments:
+> Comments: Wasn't able to do a review due to it being dotnet 6